harish32k/mini-project-emotion-game/README.md

 ## Implementation Details

-- **Emotion Prediction**: Utilizes a deep learning model trained on a dataset of labelled facial expressions and their corresponding emotions to predict emotions in real-time during gameplay.
+- **Emotion Prediction**: Utilizes a deep learning model trained on a dataset of labelled facial expressions ([FER 2013 dataset](https://paperswithcode.com/dataset/fer2013)) and their corresponding emotions to predict emotions in real-time during gameplay.
-- **Integration**: A machine learning model has been integrated into the game, and the game and emotion predictor are run concurrently using threads.
+- **Integration**: The deep learning model and the game and emotion predictor are run concurrently using threads.
 The emotion information obtained from the predictor is then used by the game to dynamically adjust the difficulty level.
 - **Model Architecture**: Utilized a Convolutional Neural Network (CNN) model implemented using the Keras API in Tensorflow.
 The model consists of repeated combinations of Convolutional, Batch Normalization, and Max pooling layers, with an activation function of ReLU.

 ## Getting Started